 3) Shop around

 Like all insurance, it pays to shop around when you’re looking to renew your listed buildings insurance.
 You’ll discover that you can’t use comparison websites for a listed building.
 That means you need to get ready to do the ringing around or online form filling yourself.
 Alternatively, you can use an independent broker like Park Insurance to do the leg-work for you.
-A broker

 The Park Insurance team has 30 years of experience helping owners of non-standard properties.
 For example, homes with thatched roofs, older properties, and listed buildings.
 We use our knowledge of the different listing grades and categories to find you the best price on insurance that meets your specific needs.